JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 5

-A reader can get lost in material that is too rambling.
+A reader can get lost in material that rambles.
 Use what you have learned about run-on sentences to correct these passages:

 1. The report is due on Wednesday but we're flying back from Miami that